OpenSourceEcon/BootCamp2019/README.md

 **Instructors.** The OSE Lab has excellent instructors and presenters from economics, math, and computation.
 Below is a list of this year's instructors and presenters in alphabetical order by last name.
 To see what they teach and when, check the respective [econ](https://github.com/OpenSourceMacro/BootCamp2019/tree/master/Econ), and [computation](https://github.com/OpenSourceMacro/BootCamp2019/tree/master/Computation) detailed schedule pages.

-Senior Instructors and Presenters (in alphabetical order)
+OSE Lab Senior Instructors and Presenters (in alphabetical order)
 * [Scott Condie](https://economics.byu.edu/Pages/Faculty%20Pages/Scott-S.-Condie%2c-PhD.aspx), Brigham Young University
 * [Richard Evans](https://sites.google.com/site/rickecon/), University of Chicago
 * [Lars Hansen](http://larspeterhansen.org/), University of Chicago